 But, there’s a secret why blogs remain a popular option for a strong marketing strategy.
 They draw incredible attention and give people reason to talk.
 And that’s where a plan is key.
 That’s where a content calendar comes into play.

 Having a content calendar can turn your blog from being a hobby where you write about whatever into professional status with a system in place.
 Read on to learn how to manage a content calendar with ease and effectively gain the attention you’ve been wanting.

-If you want to increase your standing in Google’s eyes, it’s all about content creation.
-And to raise your SEO (search engine optimization) ranking on Google, you can title tag and meta tag your web pages till you’re blue in the face (and yes, that’s actually what happens, don’t ask me how I know).
-But unless you’re producing new keyword-rich and relevant content on an ongoing basis, Google’s just not crawling your site.
+If you want to increase your standing online, it’s all about content creation.
+To raise your SEO (search engine optimization) ranking, you can title tag and meta tag your web pages till you’re blue in the face, but unless you’re producing new keyword-rich and relevant content on an ongoing basis, Google’s not crawling your site.
 You need to feed their spiders.

-If that’s you and you want to be good at it, you’ll need to setup a blog calendar.
-(Here’s a way to make that happen.)
-But remember that a calendar means nothing if no one’s managing it.
+If that’s you and you want to be good at it, you’ll need to set up a blog calendar.
+But first, remember that a calendar means nothing if no one’s managing it.
 You’ve got to delegate someone to own the process.
-You need, what I like to call, a Blog Traffic Manager.
+You need a Blog Traffic Manager.